 Don’t just stop after you’ve asked the WHY questions.
 Use what you’ve discovered to change your AWARENESS of the relationships between reality as you know it, how it got there, and how it could be different.
 You can hone this awareness further by continuing to stay observant of the different aspects of your reality (personal and professional life) that you interact with, as opposed to just accepting your circumstances as fixed, laws of nature.

-Courage is what it takes to take action to share your compelling point of view for how things can be better.
-Your curiosity comes from the experience you have in given a context.
+Courage is essential to take action and share your compelling point of view for how things could be better.
+Your curiosity comes from the experience you have in a given context.
 Your awareness of how things could be done differently, potentially more original, innovative, and evolutionary is based off of your expertise (sometimes a lack of expertise, which gives you a different kind of awareness than someone whom is overly familiar with their craft).
-And your courage comes from your desire to advance something beyond its current status quo to reach a new level of excellence.
+And your courage comes from your desire to advance something beyond its current status quo to reach a new level of excellence (3 EX’s).